Skip to main content

 EU-Angola partnership programming documents can be found in the 'Related documents' section below.

-Connecting Angola, the Democratic Republic of the Congo (DRC) and Zambia to global markets, it is the first strategic economic corridor launched under the flagship G7 Partnership for Global Infrastructure and Investment (PGII).
-The Lobito Corridor will unlock the region’s potential, enhance export opportunities for the three countries, and generate local added value and jobs through investments and softer support measures.
-The EU partners with Angola on:
+Connecting Angola, the Democratic Republic of the Congo (DRC) and Zambia to global markets, the Lobito Corridor is the first strategic economic corridor launched under the flagship G7 Partnership for Global Infrastructure and Investment (PGII).
+It will unlock the region’s potential, enhance export opportunities for the three countries, and generate local added value and jobs through investments and softer support measures.

 The EU partners with Angola on:

-- Formal economy – support the Government’s efforts to expand access to social protection, financial services and business-related trainings for businesses and vulnerable workers, especially women.
+• Formal economy: Supporting the Government’s efforts to expand access to social protection, financial services and business-related trainings for businesses and vulnerable workers, especially women.

 Angola has great potential for a green transition, aiming to support the country’s economic diversification efforts while reducing inequalities and enhancing sustainability.
-This transition will involve supporting the generation, transmission, and distribution of clean energy through infrastructure construction (e.g. hydropower plant, solar parks), support to regulatory framework, and private sector and skills development.
+This transition will involve supporting the distribution of clean energy through infrastructure construction, support to regulatory framework, and private sector and skills development.
+Efforts also support the modernisation of electricity distribution networks and rural electrification in selected provinces.

 Diversifying the economy is a national priority for Angola.
 Our efforts aim at supporting a robust agriculture-based value chain.